-Mildred García is president of California State University, Fullerton, the third largest university in the state, serving over 38,000 students and with an operating budget of nearly $500 million.
-The institution is number one in California and fourth in the nation in awarding bachelor’s degrees to Hispanics, as well as 11th in the nation in graduating students of color.
+Mildred García is president of California State University, Fullerton, the fourth largest university in the state, serving over 38,000 students and with an operating budget of nearly $500 million.
+The institution is ranked first in California and 10th in the nation in awarding bachelor’s degrees to Hispanics, as well as fourth in the nation in graduating students of color.

-President García previously served as president of CSU Dominguez Hills where, as the first Latina president in the nation’s largest senior system of public higher education, she eliminated a structural deficit of $2.8 million; increased media placement by 192%; received the highest reaccreditation from the Western Association of Schools and Colleges; established the Wallis Annenberg Endowed Professor for Innovation in STEM Education, the first endowed professorship in the university’s history; exceeded enrollment targets not met for 8 years; increased donor giving by 140% to $3.2 million; increased alumni donors by 400%; and increased retention rates for first-time full-time freshmen by 10%.
+President García previously served as president of CSU Dominguez Hills where, as the first Latina chief executive in the largest system of public higher education in the country, she eliminated a structural deficit of $2.8 million, increased media placement by 192%, received the highest reaccreditation from the Western Association of Schools and Colleges, established the Wallis Annenberg Endowed Professor for Innovation in STEM Education, increased alumni donors by 400%, and increased retention rates for first-time full-time freshmen by 10%.

-Prior to her arrival in the CSU, President García served as the CEO of Berkeley College, a for-profit institution, where she was the first system-wide president for all six campuses.
-In her six-year tenure, she increased enrollment by 25%; established professional advisory boards for academic programs; implemented the institution’s first system-wide strategic planning process; and purchased property and opened a new campus in Newark, New Jersey as well as a residence hall in White Plains, New York.
+Prior to her arrival in the CSU, President García served as the first system-wide chief executive for all six campuses of Berkeley College, a for-profit institution.
+In her six-year tenure, she increased enrollment by 25%; established professional advisory boards for academic programs; implemented the institution’s first system-wide strategic planning process; and purchased property and opened a new campus in Newark, New Jersey, as well as a residence hall in White Plains, New York.

-Named to Hispanic Business magazine's 100 Most Influential Hispanics list for 2007, García was appointed by the U.S. Secretary of Defense to serve on Air University's Board of Visitors and the U.S. Secretary of Education to the Committee on Measures of Student Success.
-She served on the American Council on Education's Board and is a founding board member of the National Council for Community and Education Partnerships.
-She presently sits on the board of the Orange County United Way; the Association of Public & Land Grant Universities; the American Association of State Colleges and Universities; the Congressional Hispanic Caucus Institute; and President Obama's Advisory Commission on Educational Excellence for Hispanics.
+García was appointed to serve on the President's Advisory Commission on Educational Excellence for Hispanics by President Barack Obama, the Air University's Board of Visitors by the U.S. Secretary of Defense, and the Committee on Measures of Student Success by the U.S. Secretary of Education.
+Additionally, she served on the American Council on Education's Board, and is a founding board member of the National Council for Community and Education Partnerships.
+She presently sits on the Board of the Orange County United Way, the Association of Public & Land Grant Universities, and the American Association of State Colleges and Universities.

-She earned a Doctor of Education degree as well as a M.A. in Higher Education Administration from Columbia University, Teachers College; a M.A. in Business Education/Higher Education from New York University; a B.S. in Business Education from Baruch College, City University of New York (CUNY); and an A.A.S. from New York City Community College.
+A first-generation college student, President García earned a Doctor of Education degree and a M.A. in Higher Education Administration from Columbia University, Teachers College; a M.A. in Business Education/Higher Education from New York University; a B.S. in Business Education from Baruch College, City University of New York (CUNY); and an A.A.S. from New York City Community College.